jluby127/jluby127.github.io/research.md

 <br>
 <br>

-I primarily search for exoplanets using the radial velocity (RV) detection method and I have taken a particular fascination with multi-planet systems.

-I am further interested in stellar activity as it relates to making planet detection more difficult, and signal analysis/processing in general.
+I primarily search for exoplanets using the radial velocity (RV) detection method and I am further interested in stellar activity as it relates to making planet detection more difficult, and signal analysis/processing in general.

 Someday I might like to get my hands a little dirty with an instrumentation project...